 However, there are more human performance improvement tools than those in the guide.
 Therefore, to develop an effective human performance improvement program, you have to understand the effective, and the not so effective, ways to improve human performance.

 Why do you need to understand the not-so-effective ways to improve human performance?
-Because many times consultants will get the ear of senior management and convince them that the not-so-effective ways to improve human performance are the greatest thing since sliced bread.
+Because many times consultants will get the ear of senior management and convince them that the not-so-effective ways to improve human performance are the greatest things since sliced bread.

 3rd Step to Human Performance Improvement

 Understanding why errors are happening at your company is the third step to human performance improvement.

 Why do you need to understand why human errors occur at your company?
 Because you don’t want to try to do every best practice at once.
 This is overwhelming.
 You need to target your efforts to the problems that are causing the most significant errors.
 Errors that cause fatalities, near-fatalities, or other major incidents (quality issues, maintenance headaches, or operating issues).

 If you target the most significant causes of human errors first, you will get the most impact from your human performance improvement program.
 This will help you maintain management support.

 How do you understand why errors are happening at your company?
 You need an advanced root cause analysis system, and you need to implement it BEFORE you start your human performance improvement program.

 This probably should have been the first step to improving human performance; accept, you may not understand WHY you need an advanced root cause analysis system unless you understand why people make errors (Step 1).